rodrigolima7/hcq-covid19-research/README.md

 >
 > This is not intended to have any political bias or commentary, just links to the available research for anyone interested.
 >
 > This should **NOT** be considered, at any point, a complete catalog of all research available.
-This is just a personal effort done on our spare time.
+This is just a personal effort done on my spare time.
 >
 > The decision to use or not HCQ should come from doctors and specialists and not random people on the internet.
 The objective of this repository is **NOT** to serve as a recomendation or not of use of the medication, but as an easy way to locate and read research on the subject.
 >